nightingaleproject/blackbird/README.md

 to pull decedent information from hospital electronic health record (EHR) systems and
 [FHIR profiles for mortality data](http://hl7.org/fhir/us/vrdr/2019May/) to submit information to EDRS.

-This app is based on [software](https://github.com/BioMIBLab/fhir-death) originally created as part of a collaboration between Georgia Tech and the CDC.
+Note that the version of the VRDR IG currently supported by Blackbird is not the most recent version of that standard.

 ## Background